-1. Name of theBy-Laws [cl.1]
+1. Name of the By-laws[cl.1]

-This By-Laws may be cited as the Northern NSW Local Health District By-Laws.
+These By-laws may be cited as the [name of Local Health District/Specialty Health Network] By-laws.

-2. Definitions [cl.2]
+2. Definitions [cl.
+2]

-Expressions used in this By-Laws are defined in the Dictionary at the end of the By-Laws.
+Expressions used in these By-laws are defined in the Dictionary at the end of the By-laws.

-3. Making and Amendment of By-Laws [cl.3]
+3. Making and Amendment of By-laws [cl.
+4]

-- (1) The Chief Executive of the organisation may propose a motion to the Board to make, amend or repeal of the organisation's By-Laws in accordance with the Health Services Act 1997. - (2) Any motion to approve the making of, amendment to, or repeal of a By-Laws will be considered at a meeting of the Board. - (3) Written notice of the motion to make, amend, or repeal a By-Laws must be provided to each member of the Board at least 21 calendar days before the date of the meeting. - (4) The Board may approve, amend or reject the motion proposed by the Chief Executive to make, amend or repeal the organisations By-Laws. - (5) The Board is to refer any proposed amendment of Parts 6 -11 of the By-Laws to the medical staff executive council and the local health district clinical council.
+- (1) The Chief Executive of the organisation may make, amend or repeal the organisation's By-laws in accordance with the Act. - (2) The Board must approve the making of, amendment to, or repeal of the By-laws by the Chief Executive. - (3) Any motion to approve the making of, amendment to, or repeal of a By-law must be considered at a meeting of the Board.

+- (4) Written notice of the motion to make, amend, or repeal a By-law must be provided to each member of the Board at least 21 calendar days before the date of the meeting. - (5) The Board is to refer any proposed amendment of Parts 6 11 of the By-laws to the medical staff executive council (or in the case of a Specialty Health Network, the medical staff council) and the Local Health District or Specialty Health Network clinical council (as relevant).